-Makerbot’s Replicator is among the most well-known 3D printers on the market.
+Makerbot’s Replicator is among the top well-known 3D printers on the market.
 There are various different versions available, but it goes without saying that some are better than others.
 Today, we’ll be taking a closer look at one of the lesser-known models – the Replicator 5th Generation.

 We’ll be keeping an eye out for any strengths or weaknesses this printer might have.
 Who knows – while it’s been replaced by the Replicator+, maybe it has benefits that later models don’t.
 You’ll have to read our full review below to find out.